anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-RCL has Luke 4.21-30 as the Gospel reading, which is replaced by Luke 2.22-40 (the Gospel reading for Candlemas).
+RCL has Luke 4.21-30 as the Gospel reading, which is replaced by Luke 2.22-40 (the Gospel reading for the Presentation), along with related readings from the Old Testament and the Psalms.

+* **1 Corinthians 13.1-13** continues the series in 1 Corinthians 12-15 (skipping half a verse), and is about love.
+* **Luke 2.22-40** is the Gospel reading for the Presentation: see below. **Ezekiel 43.27 &ndash; 44.4** speaks of the L<span style="font-variant:small-caps">ord</span> entering the sanctuary, and says, 'the glory of the L<span style="font-variant:small-caps">ord</span> filled the temple of the L<span style="font-variant:small-caps">ord</span>'. **Psalm 48** speaks of 'Mount Zion' as 'the divine dwelling place', and says, 'We have waited on your loving-kindness, O God, in the midst of your temple.'

-## The Presentation of Christ in the Temple (Candlemas) {#candlemas}
+## The Presentation of Christ in the Temple (Candlemas) {#presentation}

 May be celebrated on the Sunday between 28 January and 3 February (the fourth Sunday _after_ the Epiphany).